snatesh/Eikonal/README.md

 - `dh-autoreconf`,`autoreconf`,`autotools` for `SNOPT` installation (currently not used)
 -  `NLOPT` (open source non linear optimization library, `https://github.com/stevengj/nlopt.git`)
 - `cblas` and `lapack` - Installation is easiest via package manager as:
+- `multipledispatch` library in `Python`.
 ```shell
 sudo apt install libopenblas-openmp-dev liblapacke-dev
 ```
    which ensures the `C` wrapper to lapack (in headers `lapacke.h`) is installed in a sane location.

--  The c++ compoiler should have support for the `OpenMP` shared memory parallelization library, and the library must exist on your system.
+-  The c++ compiler should have support for the `OpenMP` shared memory parallelization library, and the library must exist on your system.
 That is, `omp.h` and `libomp.so` must exist somewhere in the filesystem, the compiler must understand `OpenMP` directives, and the linker should be able to find and link to `libomp` given the `-fopenmp` flag.
-Most modern compilers will ship with the header and library files, as well as support for `OpenMP` directives.
+Most modern compilers will ship with the header and library files, as well as support/implementation of `OpenMP` directives.
 In case the files don't make it, you can use (on `Linux` with `dpkg`)
 ```shell
 sudo apt install libomp-dev
 ```